Bernt Ivar Eidsvig: Arrest and imprisonment in Moscow

-The arrest attracted considerable attention both in Norway and internationally, much of which was negative.
-While he was still in prison, some reports–influenced by Soviet disinformation–made his efforts look foolhardy, even reporting that he had been handing out fliers on the street in Moscow.
-The Soviets used clippings of this sort from the Norwegian press, including the coverage in Aftenposten, to weaken his resistance under interrogation.

 Clerical career

 After completing licentiate studies at Heythrop College in London, Eidsvig was ordained as a priest of Oslo Catholic Diocese of St. Olav's Cathedral in Oslo on 20 June 1982 by John Willem Gran, Bishop of Oslo.
 He served for a time in the military chaplain corps of the Norwegian Armed Forces, partly at Evjemoen north of Kristiansand and partly with the medic recruits' company in Bømoen by Voss.
 He then served as chaplain at St. Paul's in Bergen and on 1 January 1986 became pastor there.
-While pastor, he moved and expanded the Catholic school St. Paul Bergen.
-He was also a teacher at the school and was active in the language association Riksmålsforbundet.
+He moved and expanded the Catholic school St. Paul Bergen.
+He was also a teacher at the school and active in the language association Riksmålsforbundet.
 In the Catholic Diocese of Oslo, he served on the Priests' Council from 1983 to 1990, the Consultors' Council from 1987 to 1990, and the Pastoral Council from 1988 to 1991.

 In the summer of 1991, Eidsvig was received as a novice by the Canons of Stift Klosterneuburg in Austria, just outside Vienna.
 He was invested with the religious habit on 27 August 1991, and received the name Mark.
 He made his profession of vows on 30 August 1995.
 He then worked from 1997 to 2003 as pastor of St. Leopold's Church in Klosterneuburg, and from 1996 at the monastery as master of novices.
 Under his leadership of the novitiate, the Stift Klosterneuburg took on a more international flavor, welcoming candidates from the United States, Germany, Norway, and Vietnam, the last by way of Norway as refugees.
 He has also been chapter counselor and chapter secretary of the Stift.